 To address the escalating city burial demand resulting from population growth and over capacity of existing cemeteries, an approximate total of 4 ha of land is required for new cemeteries.
 It is especially the areas of Ceres, Bella Vista, N'Duli and Op-die-Berg that are in urgent need.
 To address the escalating burial demand, Witzenberg will identify suitable land and establish new burial sites for the areas as mentioned.
-Due to scarce suitable land, the Libraries are generally in a good state in terms of equipment with the exception of the John Steyn Library where urgent upgrading is required.
+Due to scarce suitable land, the possibility exists that a regional burial site might be developed for the greater Ceres area.
+The cemeteries of Wolseley and Tulbagh can be extended but proper fencing is required to cope with increasing vandalism and theft.
+Witzenberg will also implement an electronic booking system for burials.
+Libraries are generally in a good state in terms of equipment with the exception of the John Steyn Library where urgent upgrading is required.